The mission of Partnership Against Domestic Violence is to end the crime of domestic violence and empower its survivors.

-Since 1977, PADV has worked passionately and tirelessly to end the crime of intimate partner violence and empower its survivors.
+Since 1977, PADV has worked passionately and tirelessly to end the crime of domestic violence and empower its survivors.
 We are the largest nonprofit domestic violence organization in Georgia.
 Join us as we work to combat and educate about abuse or let us know how we can serve you as you seek safety.

-PADV implements a holistic approach to ending intimate partner violence.
+PADV implements a holistic approach to ending domestic violence.
 We connect with individuals personally impacted by domestic violence through comprehensive services designed to facilitate safety and the journey to a violence-free life.
 On the community level, we reach out in a creative and comprehensive way to educate on the many facets of domestic violence and build the commitment and skills needed to eradicate this crime.

 Emergency Safe Houses